-Decision aid helps families, clinicians communicate about care decisionsMay 16th, 2011 in Other /
+Decision aid helps families, clinicians communicate about care decisionsMay 16, 2011 in Medicine & Health / Other

 Surrogate decision-makers faced with the difficult task of overseeing loved ones' medical care may find help thanks to a new decision aid aimed at patients with prolonged mechanical ventilation.
 According to a study conducted by researchers in North Carolina, Pennsylvania and Washington who developed and tested the aid, surrogates reported the aid significantly improved the often daunting decision-making process.